Aliases for GSTM3 Gene

 GSTM3 (Glutathione S-Transferase Mu 3) is a Protein Coding gene.
 Diseases associated with GSTM3 include Larynx Cancer and Pharynx Cancer.
-Among its related pathways are Drug metabolism - cytochrome P450 and Glutathione metabolism.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and enzyme binding.
 An important paralog of this gene is GSTM1.

 UniProtKB/Swiss-Prot Summary for GSTM3 Gene